 With our Heroku CI pipeline configured, each time someone makes a PR with a new component against our Storybook, this automated testing is triggered and a visual preview of our app is created.
 This lets us perform structural and style testing much faster.

 Sharing our Engineering Knowledge

 We are happy to share what our engineering process looks like in detail and how it has positively impacted our developer experience in creating, testing, and documenting user interfaces.
-Collaborating directly with Guillermo, we are going to explore how to use Storybook with React, our Storybook-Driven Development approach, the optimizations we made to testing React components and the birth of the Design Systems Team that merges design and development effectively.

 Auth0, a global leader in Identity-as-a-Service (IDaaS), provides thousands of customers in every market sector with the only identity solution they need for their web, mobile, IoT, and internal applications.
 Its extensible platform seamlessly authenticates and secures more than 2.5 billion logins per month, making it loved by developers and trusted by global enterprises.
 The company's U.S. headquarters in Bellevue, WA, and additional offices in Buenos Aires, London, Tokyo, and Sydney, support its global customers that are located in 70+ countries.